jessepav/lacygoill-wiki-backup/shell/process.md

 It means that the parent calls the  system call `wait()` to get information when the state of one of its child changes.

-A state change is considered to be:
+A state change can be:

-        - the child terminated
+   - the child has terminated
    - the child was stopped by a signal
    - the child was resumed by a signal

 For more info, see:

     $ man 2 wait

 ### Why is it important to do so?